fbpx

 You can find out what shows are currently recruiting by contacting the production companies directly.
 See who makes a show that you would like to appear on and look them up online.

-Twitter can also be a valuable resource for keeping up with the latest contestant calls.
+Twitter (now called X) can also be invaluable for keeping up with the latest contestant calls.
 One account I highly recommend following is Cast Me at @OfficialCastMe.
-If you’re not a Twitter aficionado, simply enter www.twitter.com/OfficialCastMe in your browser and you should be able to view their latest updates.
+Click on www.twitter.com/OfficialCastMe and you should be able to view their latest updates.

-Finally, my blogging colleague Di Coke (also known as SuperLucky Di) has a page on her blog dedicated to current contestant calls for UK game shows.
-This is also well worth bookmarking.
+Finally, my blogging colleague Di Coke (also known as SuperLucky Di) has a page on her blog dedicated to contestant calls for UK game shows.
+This is updated regularly and well worth bookmarking.

 Top tips